propenster/veal/README.md

      ```

-  ## Create an HTTPServer in your entry method -> Main
+  ## Create an HTTPAppServer in your entry method -> Main
   ```c#

   var app = new HttpAppServer().Bind("http://localhost:4448/").Services(new List<string> { nameof(Hello), nameof(HelloAsync) });